Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

-This video details the steps involved in replacing the water pump and water pump gasket on a 2012 Ford Mustang V6.
+This article details the steps involved in replacing the water pump and water pump gasket on a 2012 Ford Mustang V6.
 This water pump is also used on the 2011-2014 Ford F150.
-A is helpful in removing the nuts from the pump pulley; otherwise no special tools are required.
-Chain Strap Wrench
+A chain strap wrench is helpful in removing the nuts from the pump pulley; otherwise, no special tools are required.

 To do this repair, you will need: